arsh1991/Fat-Cat/Wiki/dishant-log.md

 ### Week 5
 ### October 31, Tuesday
 Refactored the code for main player velocity on collision.
 Modified code for player behaviour on collision with healthy and unhealthy objects.

+### November 1, Wednesday
+Added images for health bar processing.
+Modified code in entity collision to change thhe healh bar on each collision.